eakgul9/Portfolio/Game Development Projects/README.md

 3) Minecraft in Unity: Individual project.
 Followed an old tutorial on YouTube.
 Had to update certain things to work with the newer version of Unity.
 Learned about complex concepts like Multi-threading, and Saving Systems.
 In the end, ran into some errors related to the custom saving system and wasn't able to fix those.

-4) Escape Keck: Senior Project.
+4) Escape Keck: Psychological horror escape room game made for Senior Project.
+Working as Lead Game Developer in a team of 5, was responsible for implementing the majority of the mechanics in Unreal Engine 5.
+Still in progress.
 Public GitHub repository link: https://github.com/eakgul9/EscapeKeck

+5) VR Game in UE5: A VR game centered around an emotional story and using the simple climbing mechanic.
+Will upload to GitHub when done.